Python Binary File Guide: Practical Read, Parse, Write

 Use Cases

-• Binary log files or binary data that includes newline characters
+• Binary log files and other binary data that includes newlines

-• If no newlines exist, the entire file will be treated as one line
+• If the binary file has no newlines, the entire content is treated as a single line

-• Not commonly used in general binary processing
+• Not commonly used for typical binary data processing

-3.4 Reading Data from Specific File Positions (seek())
+3.4 Read Data from a Specific Position in a File (using seek())

-When analyzing binary files, you may want to read data starting from a specific file position.
+When analyzing a binary file, there are cases where you want to read data from a specific position.
 In such cases, use the seek() method.

 Basic Syntax